-REL 110 World Religions3003Prerequisites:Proficiency in Reading - A grade of "C" or better in ENG 095 or RED 090 OR minimum Accuplacer score of 80 on ReadingCorequisites:None
+REL 110 World Religions 3 (

+better in ENG 095 or RED 090 OR minimum Accuplacer score of 80 on Reading

 This course introduces the world's major religious traditions.
 Topics include Primal religions, Hinduism, Buddhism, Islam, Judaism, and Christianity.
 Upon completion, students should be able to identify the origins, history, beliefs, and practices of the religions studied.
 This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in humanities/fine arts.
 This course may meet the SACS humanities/fine arts requirement for AA, AS, AFA, AGE, AAS, DIP, or CER programs.